Accurately analyze the oxygen transmission rate (OTR) of your packaging

 - Measurement of the fluorescence variation of an optical sensor as a function of oxygen concentration.

-- Fast technique suitable for films and flexible packaging.
+- A fast technique suitable for flexible films and packaging.

-Each method is chosen based on the expected level of permeability and the regulatory requirements of the sector concerned.
+Each method is chosen according to the expected level of permeability and the regulatory requirements of the sector concerned.

 Technical characteristics of oxygen transmission rate (OTR) analysis